hauanitech/hauanitech/README.md

 ## Hi there! 👋

-I'm Dylan PETERANO, a junior developer with a passion for coding and continuous learning.
+I'm Dylan PETERANO, a junior developer with a passion for coding.
 As a computer science student, I'm excited to explore the world of programming and software development.

 ## About Me